 Limit the use of font variations such as bold, italics, and all capital letters.
 To add emphasis to a sentence or phrase, use exclamation points instead of capital letters.
-Screen readers may change the voice inflection with exclamation points but they can interpret a text with all capital letters as an acronym.
+Screen readers can interpret a text with all capital letters as an acronym.